 Sept.
 2002: original setup of the site, different

-layout in blue fonts and graphics planned update in in total: to cover his racing career from begin to end in April 1968, I lost track of the number of images ;-) so stay tuned NOTE: this website is always under construction! -- © 2002-2010 Petra Kienast, Germany --
+layout in blue fonts and graphics planned update in in total: to cover his racing career from begin to end in April 1968, I lost track of the number of images ;-) so stay tuned

 |